BakkesModWiki/BakkesModWiki.github.io/content/imgui/overlays.md

 Here's an example of starting a window with some flags
 {{< highlight cpp "linenos=table" >}}
-ImGuiWindowFlags WindowFlags = ImGuiWindowFlags_NoTitleBar | ImGuiWindowFlags_NoScrollbar
+ImGuiWindowFlags WindowFlags = ImGuiWindowFlags_NoDecoration | ImGuiWindowFlags_AlwaysAutoResize
-    | ImGuiWindowFlags_AlwaysAutoResize | ImGuiWindowFlags_NoFocusOnAppearing;
+    | ImGuiWindowFlags_NoFocusOnAppearing;
-// If moveOverlay is true, the user can move the overlay, when false the window no longer accepts input
+// If moveOverlay is true, the user can move the overlay
+//  When false the overlay window no longer accepts input
-//  I find this useful to connect to a CVar and checkbox in the plugin's settings if (!moveOverlay) {
+// I find this useful to connect to a CVar and checkbox in the plugin's settings
+//  You can allow a user to move the overlay only when they want if (!moveOverlay) {
-    WindowFlags |= ImGuiWindowFlags_NoDecoration | ImGuiWindowFlags_NoInputs;
+    WindowFlags |= ImGuiWindowFlags_NoInputs;
 }

 // creates the window with the given flags